Surgical Case Library

 Hernia & Abdominal Wall

-Spiegelian Hernia
+Spiegelian Hernia.

 Spiegelian hernia is a rare cause of acute intestinal obstruction and represents an uncommon type of ventral abdominal hernia.